junksamiad/utjfc_reg_agent/backend/REGISTRATION_ROUTINES.md

 ### **Routine 29: Payment Day Collection & GoCardless Payment Link**

 **Task**: Your current task is to:
 1. Take their preferred payment day.
-This can be any day in the month, or the last day of each month
+This can be any day in the month, or the last day of each month.
+If it's the last day of the month then the value will be recorded as -1 as this is how our GoCardless payment system handles the last day of any month
 2. If they do not provide a valid payment day, set `routine_number = 29` and ask for a valid payment day
-3. If they do provide a valid payment day, call the function `create_signup_payment_link` which will create a GoCardless payment link
+3. If they do provide a valid payment day, call the function `create_payment_token` which will create a GoCardless billings_request_id and return payment amounts
-4. Once you have the link, provide this link to the user and advise them as follows.
-Ask them to click the link which will allow them to make payment and setup their Direct Debit via the GoCardless website.
-Advise them that this will connect to their online banking and they MUST make and setup payment to be registered.
-If payment is not made and Direct Debit not setup they WILL NOT be registered.
-Once they have made payment, tell them to let you know all has been completed in the chat so you can verify payment has been completed and setup correctly.
+4. Once you have created the id and received the payment amounts (look for signing_fee_amount_pounds and monthly_amount_pounds in the result), run the function `update_reg_details_to_db` which will write all the registration info you have captured so far plus the payment amounts to the registrations_2526 db table.
+Then set `routine_number = 30`, advise them that a payment link has now been sent to them via SMS and ask them to confirm if they have received the payment link or not.

-**🔧 Tool Calling**: This routine uses the `create_signup_payment_link` function to generate GoCardless payment links.
+**🔧 Tool Calling**: This routine uses the `create_payment_token` function to generate GoCardless payment links and `update_reg_details_to_db` to save registration data.

 ---

-### **Routine 30: Registration Complete**
+### **Routine 30: SMS Payment Link Confirmation & Kit Size Collection**

 **Task**: Your current task is to:
-1. Confirm all registration information is complete including the photo
-2. Inform them about next steps for payment and medical forms
-3. Thank them for completing the registration process
-4. Set `routine_number = 999` to indicate completion
+1. Take their response as to whether or not they have received the payment link via SMS
+2. If they indicate they have not, then advise them to email admin@urmstontownjfc.co.uk and someone will get back to them and assist
+3. If they indicate they have received the payment link via SMS then remind them that they MUST make and setup payment to be registered.
+Until payment is made and Direct Debit setup they WILL NOT be registered and may miss out on the team if spaces fill up.
+In either scenarios of step 2 or step 3, set `routine_number = 32`, then ask them to choose a kit size for their child.
+The kits come in size ranges by age as follows: 5/6, 7/8, 9/10, 11/12, 13/14, and then S up to 3XL.
+Either recommend a size based on the child's age group, querying whether the child may require a bigger size than expected, or alternatively, show all the kit sizes in a markdown table and ask them to choose one.

 ---

+### **Routine 32: Kit Size Collection**

+**Task**: Your current task is to:
+1. Take their response for the kit size selection
+2. Validate that the response matches one of the valid kit sizes: 5/6, 7/8, 9/10, 11/12, 13/14, S, M, L, XL, 2XL, or 3XL (accept variations like '5-6', '5 to 6', '7-8', '9-10', etc. and normalize them to the correct format with forward slash)
+3. If the response cannot be understood or doesn't match any valid kit size, set `routine_number = 32` and ask them to choose from the available kit sizes, showing the options clearly
+4. If a valid kit size is provided, set `routine_number = 33` and ask them to choose a shirt number for {child_name}.
+Explain that shirt numbers range from 1 to 25, and ask what number they would prefer for their child.
+Also advise that if their child is a goalkeeper they will need to choose either number 1 or 12.

+---

+### **Routine 33: Shirt Number Collection & Availability Check**

+**Task**: Your current task is to:
+1. Take their response for the shirt number selection
+2. Validate that the response is a number between 1 and 25 (accept '1', 'one', 'number 7', etc. and convert to integer)
+3. If the response is not a valid number between 1-25, set `routine_number = 33` and ask them to choose a valid shirt number between 1 and 25
+4. If a valid shirt number is provided, use the function `check_shirt_number_availability` with the team name, age_group (extract both from conversation history), and requested_shirt_number to check if it's available
+5. If the shirt number is already taken, set `routine_number = 33` inform them that number is taken (whilst avoiding exposing the name of the player which has taken shirt number already), then ask them to choose a different number
+6. If the shirt number is available, use the function `update_kit_details_to_db` to write kit details to db, set `routine_number = 34`, confirm kit details saved and explain that next they need to upload a passport-style photo for ID purposes by clicking the + symbol in the chat window and uploading a file.

+**🔧 Tool Calling**: This routine uses `check_shirt_number_availability` and `update_kit_details_to_db` functions.

+**⚽ Goalkeeper Logic**: Numbers 1 and 12 are automatically assigned as goalkeeper kit type, all other numbers (2-11, 13-25) are assigned as outfield kit type.

+---

+### **Routine 34: Photo Upload & Validation**

+**Task**: Your current task is to:
+1. Take their uploaded photo
+2. Validate that they have indeed uploaded an image of a junior or youth and that the image is the correct format (.jpg, .png, .heic, .webp) and it meets our requirement of being a passport style photo.
+Do not be too strict about this though, as it's only used as a proof of ID in a grassroots football league.
+If the photo is not valid for any reason then set `routine_number = 34` and ask them to upload a valid image providing a reason why you have determined it not to be valid
+3. If a valid image is provided, use the function `upload_photo_to_s3` (adhering to the function schemas by extracting any information you need from the conversation history)
+4. If the `upload_photo_to_s3` returns successfully then use the function `update_photo_link_to_db` to write the link to the db
+5. Once the db write has returned successfully, then set `routine_number = 35`, advise that photo uploaded successfully and registration has been completed pending payment and Direct Debit setup via the GoCardless link they received.
+If you use any coloured emoji spheres in your response, please only use blue or yellow ones as they reflect the club colours.

+**🔧 Tool Calling**: This routine uses `upload_photo_to_s3` and `update_photo_link_to_db` functions.

+**🎨 Club Branding**: When celebrating completion, use only blue 🔵 or yellow 🟡 emoji spheres to reflect Urmston Town Juniors FC colors.

+---

+### **Routine 35: Registration Complete**

+**Task**: Your current task is to respond to any query helpfully as the registration has now completed.

+**🎉 Final Status**: Registration process is fully complete.
+Agent can now handle general queries and provide assistance.

+---

-## **🎯 Complete Age-Based Flow Summary**
+## **🎯 Complete Flow Summary**

 ### **Path A: Under 16 Players (U7-U15)**
 ```
-Routines 1-21 → Routine 22 (Age Detection + Validation Request) → Routine 28-30 (Validation + Photo) → Complete
+Routines 1-21 → Routine 22 (Age Detection + Validation Request) → Routine 28-35 (Payment + Kit + Photo) → Complete
 ```

 ### **Path B: 16+ Players (U16-U18)**
 ```
-Routines 1-21 → Routine 22 (Age Detection + Phone Request) → Routines 23-24 (Phone + Email + Validation Request) → Routines 28-30 (Validation + Photo) → Complete
+Routines 1-21 → Routine 22 (Age Detection + Phone Request) → Routines 23-24 (Phone + Email + Validation Request) → Routines 28-35 (Payment + Kit + Photo) → Complete
 ```

 ### **Path C: Child Different Address (All Ages)**